 Criminal Homicide NJ

 The attorneys at Breslow Law Offices have prosecuted defendants charged with criminal homicide.
-The attorneys at Breslow Law Offices utilize their experience on both sides of homicide cases to effectively represent their clients charged with murder in New Jersey.
+The attorneys at Breslow Law Offices utilize their experience on both sides of homicide cases to effectively represent their clients charged with murder or attempted murder in New Jersey.
 Their unparalleled level of expertise in this realm of the law has allowed them to assist clients whose lives truly hinge on a successful outcome.
-Contact Breslow Law Offices anytime for a cost-free consultation with a criminal defense lawyer.

 Homicide Charges in New Jersey: N.J.S.A.
 2C:11-3

 Under the law, N.J.S.A.
 2C:11-3, criminal homicide constitutes murder when the State can prove that the defendant had the intent to kill (which is purposeful murder), or when the defendant was aware that his or her actions would result in death or serious bodily injury (which is knowing murder).
 Notably, defenses of insanity or intoxication are viable against murder allegations because they undermine the argument that the defendant acted purposefully or knowingly.

 Further, criminal homicide constitutes murder when the defendant is engaged in the commission of, or an attempt to commit, or flight after committing or attempting to commit robbery, sexual assault, arson, burglary, kidnapping, carjacking, or criminal escape, and another individual dies as a result of these actions.
 A viable defense against this charge is that the defendant was accompanied by others, was not armed with a deadly weapon, and had no knowledge that another person was armed or intended to kill someone else.